BboyAkers/austinakers.com/content/blog/v-card-in-depth.md

 }
 ```

-This statement is determining if there's an image and if there is the `<V-Img />` tag is rendered inside the div with `v-card__image` styling.
+This statement is determining if there's an image if there is we render it! tag is rendered inside the div with `v-card__image` styling.

 <!-- Even the type for VCard is exported for use as well in line 197.